 This article covers the following:

-Liquid funds are mutual fund schemes that invest their corpus in financial instruments such as Bank fixed deposits, Treasury Bills, Bill Rediscounting, Commercial Paper and other debt securities with maturities up to 90 days.
+Liquid funds are mutual fund schemes that invest their corpus in financial instruments such as Bank fixed deposits, Treasury Bills, Commercial Paper and other debt securities with maturities up to 90 days.
 The NAV (Net Asset Value) of the funds is calculated for 365 days, unlike other debt mutual funds where NAV is computed for business days only.

 Liquid Funds have no restrictions of a lock-in period.
 These funds allow withdrawals to be processed within 24 hours on business days.
 So for all transactions received within a cut of time (say 2:00 pm) where money is also realized within the cut-off time, the units are allotted as per previous day NAV.
-Liquid funds have the lowest interest risk associated among all the class of debt funds.
+Liquid funds have the lowest interest risk associated with all the class of debt funds.
 This is because they primarily invest in fixed income securities with short maturity.
 Another notable benefit of liquid funds is that they do not have any entry or exit load.

 2. Who should invest in liquid funds

 Since these funds provide liquidity and not high returns, it is advised that investors looking to park their idle money should consider liquid funds as a viable option.
-However, one should be vary enough not to put one’s emergency corpus in liquid funds since liquid funds provide redemption in such a way that money is credit on your account only the next day.
+However, one should be varied enough not to put one’s emergency corpus in liquid funds since liquid funds provide redemption in such a way that money is the credit on your account only the next day.
 So parking all the emergency fund in liquid funds is not a good practice.